iv-org/documentation/docs/youtube-errors-explained.md

    After this you can try to extend the refresh interval, like to `channel_refresh_interval: 240m`.
    You will still get almost instantaneous notifications from new YouTube videos thanks to pubsub but you will induce less refreshing traffic to YouTube servers.
 As pubsub is method for YouTube to notify your Invidious instance for new videos.
 - Change your public IP address.
 This may not solve the issue permanently but temporarily solve it.
+- Ask the community for advice: https://invidious.io/contact/.
+Don't contact the team, we won't help you by email.
+Only ask in Matrix or IRC.

 ## Sign in to confirm you are not a bot - This helps protect our community